wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 The input code is technically valid javascript, however it is messy and harder to read.
 Those are annoying things, things such as indentation.

 Prettier will take in all of your code.

-For example if you are mixing your quotes, using single quotes `'` sometimes and `"` double quotes at other times, Prettier will always just format them into a consistent one depending on the settings that you have.
+For example if you are mixing your quotes, using single quotes `'` sometimes and `"` double quotes at other times, Prettier will always just format the code to use one or the other, for consistencies sake, depedning on the settings you have.

 Prettier is pretty opinionated.

 There are a few settings that we can toggle here or there, but mostly you just have to let it figure out how you want it to format you code.

 You can use ESLint and Prettier separately.

-But what Wes likes to do is use ESLint and then use the Prettier plugin for ESLint.
-So that all of his code goes through ESLint so ESLint will tell him what is wrong with his code, as well as any possible issues that ESLint is able to fix, including the Prettier fixes, it will go ahead and fix those for us.
+What Wes likes to do is use ESLint and then use the Prettier plugin for ESLint.
+That way, all of his code goes through ESLint which will tell him what is wrong with his code, as well as any possible issues that ESLint can fix, including Prettier fixes, and then it will go ahead and fix those for us.

-The thing with ESLint is you install it, and then you spend the rest of your life configuring it based on the hundreds of possible rules.
-You can go ahead and do that, but it's likely that you want to pick someone else's settings that you already like.
-That is exactly what Wes did.
+One bad thing about ESLint is after you install it, you can spent the rest of your life configuring it based on the hundreds of possible rules.

+It is likely that the rules you want have already been chosen well by someone else, so often you just want to pick someone else's settings that you already like.

+That is exactly what Wes did for this course.

 He made a config that is a set of ESLint rules, as well as the Prettier plugin which will do the formatting for you, all bundled into one so you can hit the ground running with thta config.

-As you start to develop your own opinions for what you like, you can sort of overwrite those one by one.
+As you start to develop your own opinions for what you like, you can sort of overwrite those ESLint rules one by one.

+### Installing ESLint & Prettier

 Let's get into installing Prettier and ESLint.